Bimbo Rivas

-Bittman John "Bimbo" Rivas (November 11, 1939 – May 21, 1992) was a Puerto Rican actor, community activist, director, playwright, poet, and teacher who lived in the Lower East Side of New York City.
-He also served in the U.S. Air Force.
+Bittman John "Bimbo" Rivas (November 11, 1939 – May 21, 1992) was a Puerto Rican actor, community activist, director, playwright, poet, and teacher who lived on the Lower East Side of Manhattan in New York City.
+He also served in the United States Air Force.
 He was one of the pioneers of the Nuyorican Movement and was involved in the Nuyorican Poets Café.